 “Nothing would make me happier than to be able to go to school every day, to see my friends, be in clubs and sports, and not be known for being the kid with the medical condition that misses a lot of school.”

 This child and others like him happen to have challenging medical issues from systemic inflammation and in some cases, permanent damage from their disease.
-Despite these challenges, many excel in their studies, and graduate from school with good grades, despite very imperfect attendance.
+Despite these challenges, many excel in their studies, and graduate from school with good grades, all with very imperfect attendance.

 Did you know?